A Guide to the Skills Needed to be a Good Receptionist – 5 Useful Tips

 This Can Be Summed Up In a Short Phrase - Make Clients Feel Valued!

-It is important to understand that a receptionist is, in effect, the firm’s ambassador
+It is important to understand and remember that a receptionist is, in effect, the firm’s ambassador

-What Do I Know About Receptionists, And How Do I Know It?
+What Do I Know About Receptionists, And How Did I Gain This Knowledge?

 I am now retired, but when I was a solicitor I was a partner in charge of managing a small business for twenty years.